marcusoftnet/marcusoftnet.github.io/_posts/2023-07-04-using-google-drive-and-slides-as-report-generator.md

 Create a slide deck now, note the id of the file.

-You can use placeholders in what ever format you want, but I went for `{{place_holder_name}}`.
-For debugging purposes I created on slide with all the placeholder in one place.
+You can use placeholders in whatever format you want, but I went for `{{place_holder_name}}`.
+For debugging purposes, I created a slide with all the placeholders in one place.
 Like this:

 ```text
 Customer name: “{{customer_name}}”